-Primary Clinical Supervisor #1 Primary Clinical Supervisor #2 Case Conference Supervisor Assessment Supervisor Rating: Choose Rating: Choose Rating: Rating: an item. an item.
-Choose an Choose an item. item.
+Primary Clinical Supervisor #1 Primary Clinical Supervisor #2 Case Conference Supervisor Assessment Supervisor Rating: Choose an item.
+Rating: Choose an item.
+Rating: Choose an item.
+Rating: Choose an item.

 D. Select and apply assessment methods that draw from the best available empirical literature and that reflect the science of measurement and psychometrics; collect relevant data using multiple sources and methods appropriate to the identified goals and questions of the assessment as well as relevant diversity characteristics of the service recipient.